tlaceby/electron-svelte/README.md

-#Electron - Svelte - Typescript Setup Project Template
+# Electron - Svelte - Typescript Setup Project Template
 Great for a modern starting off point for electron/svelte and typesccript development.
+Requires NPX

 Has two templates:
 -ts and -js